sagar-makwana1112/Rate-management-system/README.md

 - Update username and password for MySql database connection in application.properties file.

 ## Log configuration
-- Change path of log file into logback.xml file.
+- Change the path of the log file into the logback.xml file.

 ## Login Details
 - In this application Basic authentication is implemented.